jsiegenthaler/homebridge-eosstb/README.md

 The volume controls do not control the EOS set-top box directly, as the EOS box has no volume capability.
 The EOS physical remote actually sends IR commands to your TV.
 If you can control your TV volume via a network connection then the volume controls can be used to send volume commands to your TV via the raspberry pi.
 This is what the author uses.

+Rewind and Fast Forward are also supported in the EOSSTB plugin, but these commands are not exposed in the current Apple TV Remote.
+If Apple TV ever expose buttons for these commands in the future, then they will work.

 ## Limitations
 ### Channel Count